 PHD Missouri S&T

-Environmental analysis and bioanalytical techniques, including water emerging contaminants, soil contaminants, bioanalytical analysis, analytical instrument and test kits designs; analytical methods development by using state-of-the-art instruments including LC-MS, GC-MS, ICP-MS, ICP-OES, HPCE, HPLC, GC, and IC.
+Environmental analysis and bioanalytical techniques, including emerging water contaminants, soil contaminants; Bioanalytical analysis, analytical instrument and test kits designs; Analytical methods development for state-of-the-art instruments including LC-MS, GC-MS, ICP-MS, ICP-OES, HPCE, HPLC, GC, and IC.

 Chariklia Sotiriou-Leventis, Professor